Life of Swami Vivekananda-The Patriotic Saint of India

 Early days of Life of Swami Vivekananda

 Swami Vivekananda was born as “Narendranath Datta” in a Bengali family in Calcutta on 12th January 1863.
 His father Vishwanath Datta was the attorney at Calcutta High Court and mother Bhuvaneswari Devi was a housewife.
 In early days of his childhood, he was inclined towards spirituality and meditation and has a special attachment towards monks and sadhus.
-He used to offer every possible thing he can afford to give and many times got scolding form his parents for this.
+He used to offer every possible thing he can afford to give and many times got a scolding from his parents for this.
 Swami Vivekananda was a brilliant child and he was always eager to learn new things.
 He was enrolled in Ishwar Chandra Vidyasagar’s Metropolitan Institution where he studied till 1877.
 In 1879 he got admission in Presidency College after securing first division in the entrance examination.
 He completed his graduation in B.A in the year 1884.
 During his academic life, he studied various subjects like history, social science, art, philosophy, religion, and literature.
 He also studied work of many western philosophers, Hindu scriptures like Vedas, Upanishads, Ramayana and Gita.
 He has knowledge of both Sanskrit and Bengali literature.

 Life of Swami Vivekananda with Saint Ramakrishna